MRYingLEE/Data-and-AI-at-Scale/README.md

 As a partitioner, I wish my experience and thoughts can bring you some real hints on solving practical issues in data pipeline development in Airflow.

+# Situations: To provide scalability by Creativity

+## Situation 1: Different data vendors have different data license requirements.
+How to link them together and following these requirements?

+## Situation 2: Vendors provide data at a daily frequence, how to keep the history but also to keep the management cost low?
+Table with Partition or Wildcard tables?

+## Situation 3: Vendors provide all kinds of data.
+Should we use ETL or ELT?
+Or EtLT (try to transform after loading as much as possible)
+In some situations (parquet files with unsual column names), we even use ELT at first, then ETL when the former fails.

+## Situation 4: A vendor called R provides data as many time series of data, how to pivot it and unpivot it?

+## Situation 5: A vendor called B provides 200+ files as a batch.
+How to link them together?

+## Situation 6: A company has thousands of staff, how to create contextual views for each one at run time?

+## Situation 7: Thousands of data columns have been ingested as string, how to decide a most suitable column type?

+## Situation 8: A vendor called C provides an unbound pivot, which exceeds the BigQuery's column number limit (10k).

+## Situation 9: A BigQuery loading function ignores hundred of rows of CSV for some special characters within them while Park can recognize it in a partial correct way.

+## Situation 10: How to operate data pipelines automatically and manually?

+## Situation 11: How to make sure data pipeline runs when the whole batch of files are ready?